sduyr/Databaseproject/README.md

 attributes such as name, gender, DOB, etc. are stored.
  Customers are identified by their email-id.
 Other attributes of the customer such as name, gender, DOB, etc. are stored.
- Customers can request a ride and a specic vehicle is assigned to the ride.
+ Customers can request a ride and a specific vehicle is assigned to the ride.
 The source location name, destination location name, start time of the ride and end time of the ride is stored.
 The dollar amount for a ride is also stored.
  Customers can provide feedback for a ride in numerical scores for safety, customer